-- Ensure that motor brake release is set to the 'on' position at all times unless manual over-ride is being performed.
-Bunk and/or sofa(s) will drift downward and may damage objects or vehicles placed below. - All locking pins must be securely in place at all times other than when being lifted or lowered.
+• Ensure that motor brake release is set to the 'on' position at all times unless manual over-ride is being performed.
+Bunk and/or sofas may drift downward and may damage objects or vehicles placed below if they are not fully locked into up or down positions.